galderz/datagrid-patterns/README.md

     RemoteCache<Station, StationBoard> stationBoards...

+The final objective of the demo is to present a live-updating table of delayed trains.
-The aim is for the remote cache to track each station's station board state at a given time.
+To help achieve this objective, a remote cache should be populated with each station's upcoming train board information at a given time.

 Remote querying uses protocol buffers as common format for being able to deconstruct binary data.
 So, once the remote cache has been defined, the following steps are required before the query can be defined: